In this article, we will see

 Twill allows you to have it available where you want with environment variables:

-- For a full dedicated domain: set a
+For a fully dedicated domain: set an

 ADMIN_APP_URL